Spatial Market Analysis with WebGIS

 -

-How do I best use market analyses in my daily corporate management?
+How can I best use spatial market analyses in day-to-day business management?

 -